awsdocs/aws-rust-developer-guide-v1/doc_source/iot_DescribeEndpoint_rust_topic.md

 --------

- *This is documentation for a prerelease of the AWS SDK for Rust\.
+ *This is documentation for the developer preview release of the AWS SDK for Rust\.
 Do not use it in production as it is subject to breaking changes\.*

 --------